replicatedhq/docs/docs/getting-started/replicated-private-registry.md

 ## Logging In

 Next you will need to log into the Replicated private registry with your Vendor account credentials.
-When prompted, you will use your email address for both your username.
+When prompted, you will use your email address for your username.

 ```shell
 $ sudo docker login registry.replicated.com